Murders of Ben Smart and Olivia Hope: Gerald Hope's perspective

 In the years following the trial, Olivia Hope's father, Gerald Hope expressed concerns over the investigation and trial, telling journalist Mike White that he felt "very uncomfortable about the way the Crown ran the case".
 Olivia's sister, Amelia was called to testify at the trial about friendship rings she and Olivia had exchanged.
 The prosecutor continued questioning her until she broke down in tears.
 Gerald Hope said "It was pure theatre and the whole thing must have had a huge emotional effect on the jurors".

 In December 2016, Mike White facilitated two meetings between Scott Watson and Gerald Hope in Rolleston Prison.
 The meetings were opposed by the Corrections Department and only took place after Watson requested a judicial review of the Corrections refusal.
 Each meeting lasted approximately three hours.
 During the interview, the pair discussed concerns they had over the investigation and trial, with Hope saying "We never got the truth.
 We haven't got the truth yet".

-Hope said that when he confronted Watson over the pressing questions he had about his circumstances on January 1, Watson was unable to explain his actions.
-In talking to the press after the interview Hope said "Some years ago I challenged Scott Watson 'To convince me that you are innocent and I'll back you'," but that at the conclusion of the interview Watson had failed to convince him of his innocence.
+Hope said that when he confronted Watson over the pressing questions he had about his circumstances on January 1, he said Watson went silent or he found his answers unconvincing.
 However, Mike White who was present during the interview said: "I don't think there was anything that Scott Watson evaded, or didn't want to answer.
 He was very open."
+White added that Hope has had doubts about the case for a long time and that Hope rejects crucial evidence that led to Watson's conviction.